Associate Professor of the Practice, Department of Global Development

-Sarah Giroux is the director of undergraduate studies, lecturer & research associate in the Department of Global Development at Cornell University.
+Sarah Giroux is Associate Dean of Academic Affairs and Strategic Programs in the College of Agriculture and Life Sciences and Associate Professor of the Practice in the Department of Global Development at Cornell University.
 Her research focuses on the implications of demographic change for development and inequality in the modern world, focusing on sub-Saharan Africa.
 Substantively, her current work documents how fertility declines underway in many African countries impact a variety of development outcomes, including economic growth, education, and inequality.
 Methodologically, her work seeks to leverage the strengths of micro-level data to answer broader macro-level questions, using creative decomposition-based approaches to study social change.

 Beyond analyzing existing secondary data, Dr. Giroux has also co-led several large-scale data collection efforts, including a nationally representative survey on fertility and schooling in Cameroon from 2010-2014.
 She is currently working on a project tracking 5,000 young adults in Yaoundé, Cameroon, as they exit the school system and enter the labor market and adulthood.
 In addition to understanding this transition, she collaborates with national policymakers and a local NGO to develop and pilot innovative human capital building programs that can foster greater resilience and success among these young adults.

-Dr. Giroux currently teaches DSOC 3130: Social Indicators and Introduction to Social Science Research, IARD 1100: Perspectives on International Agriculture and Rural Development (with Dr. Rebecca Nelson), and PAM/DSOC 4080/6080: Demographic Techniques (with Dr. Parfait Eloundou-Enyegue).
-In the past, she has also taught courses on population dynamics, social inequality, and environmental sociology.
+Dr. Giroux currently teaches Introduction to Global Development, Global Development Cornerstone, and Introduction to Social Science Research Methods.
+In the past, she has also taught courses on international agriculture and rural development, population dynamics, demographic techniques, social inequality, and environmental sociology.
 She also co-led a large capacity-building program from 2007 to 2016 to train mid-career researchers in social science methods at Universities and Ministries throughout West Africa.
 Her research has been supported by the Minerva Program, the Hewlett Foundation, the Spencer Foundation.
 She is a member of the graduate field of Global Development at Cornell.

 Awards and Honors